shakthiprasad243/NaveenTextiles/docs/CLERK_PRODUCTION_SETUP.md

 1. Visit your site: https://www.naveentextiles.online
 2. Try signing up/signing in
 3. Check browser console - no more development key warnings
-4. Test admin access at: https://www.naveentextiles.online/make-admin
+4. Test admin access by logging in with configured admin email

 ## Current Status